desl000/learning-experience/README.md

-you don't know anything about web development lol
+# nothin about web development